gordonbrander/spellcaster/README.md

 Signals are reactive state containers that update whenever their values change.

 `signal` takes an intial value, and returns a getter and a setter.
-The getter is just a zero-argument function that returns the current value.
-The setter can be called to set a new value on the signal.
-This may feel familiar if you've ever used React hooks.
+The getter is a zero-argument function that returns the current value, and the setter can be called to set a new value for the signal.
+This will feel familiar if you've ever used React hooks.

 ```js
 import {signal} from './tendril.js'